mbrignone93/py-tetris/README.md

 System Requirements:

 - Python 3.12 or higher
-- Pygame library 2.5.2 or higher
+- Pygame library 2.5.2 or higher (using this command for install library **py -m pip install -U pygame --user**)

 ![Screenshot-1](./screenshot/1.png)